Staff

 Aaron joined FAN in 2019 in his first role in the community service sector, prior this he worked in residential construction.
 He has an educational background with a bachelor in Social Science (Youth Work) and a Diploma in Community Services (Case Management).
 Aaron works in the Homeless Support Services (HSS) program providing case management support to young people in Transitional Housing.
 He also operates the newly established Peer Leadership Program; which is a skill and personal development program for young who have successfully transitioned HSS program.

-Jess Innes-Irons
+Jess Austin

-Jess Austin – she/her
+Jess Austin (She/Her)

 Michelle K